Ren collects himself in typical Ren fashion: by staring furiously at nothing.

 “—sour, low-shadowed face.”
-(Out of the corner of my eye, I see Lucky smiling with unabashed glee; he’s found a fellow Ren-hater and he is loving it) Erany’s voice rises to a shout.
-“I have bled and suffered as much as you, but I have yet to give in to anger and bitterness!
+(Out of the corner of my eye, I see Lucky smiling with unabashed glee; he’s found a fellow Ren-hater and he is loving it).
+Erany’s voice rises to a shout.
+“I have bled and suffered just as much as you, but I have yet to give in to anger and bitterness!
 Now still your tongue and loose your blade!”

 “Fine!”
 Ren snarls.
 He draws his sword with a furious swipe.
 “Just because you’re a Fair Folk princess doesn’t mean I’ll bow and scrape before your slippered feet!”

 Her eyes flash with shock and hate.
 “I have never,” her voice lowers to a dangerous growl, “ever asked any soul to bow before me.
 You have crossed the line, Rennarean, and I for one am cursedly glad that I shall be the one to put you in your—”

 Gyrax steps between them, arms out.
 “Lower your weapons.
 Ren spoke out of turn, but—”

 “Out of the way, Wolven.”
 She levels the blade at him.
 “Or your head will roll across this trail.”

 Gyrax dips into a formal bow: right hand crossing his waist, left hand curled around his back.
 “Princess Eralindíany of the Deláni Fair Folk.
 I am Gyrax Aclasian, Warrior Rex to the Wolven clans.”

 “Warrior Rex to the—” She lowers her sword.
 “You speak for the Wolven?”